Background Modeling for Double Higgs Boson Production: Density Ratios and Optimal Transport: Background Modeling via Density Ratio Extrapolation

+The validity of Assumption~\ref{assm:classifier} relies crucially upon the choice of the function class $\{\psi_\alpha\}$,~or equivalently the choice of the classifier $\hat\psi$.
+Indeed, off-the-shelf classifiers may lack the generalization ability to satisfy Assumption~\ref{assm:classifier}(ii).
+A secondary contribution of our work is to propose a classifier specifically tailored to four-jet collider events, which we now introduce.

-We aim to design a classifier $\hat \psi$ over $\calG$, which \begin{enumerate} \item[(a)] is invariant to the ordering of the constituent jets in an input event $g$; \item[(b)] is invariant with respect to the equivalence relation $\simeq$ defined in \eqref{eq:equivalence}; \item[(c)] incorporates the dijet substructure of an event $g = g^1+g^2$. \end{enumerate} We opt for a convolutional neural network architecture with residual layers, or ResNet \citep{he2015}, as depicted in Figure \ref{fig:resnet}.
-An input event $g = \sum_{j=1}^4 p_{T_j} \delta_{(\eta_j,\phi_j,m_j)}$ to the network is treated as a one-dimensional image with 4 pixels, in any order, where each pixel corresponds to one jet parametrized by its coordinates $(p_{T_j}, \eta_j, \phi_j, m_j)$.
-The layers of the network are then designed as follows.
+{\bf The FvT Classifier.} Our aim is to design a classifier $\hat \psi$ over $\calG$, which \begin{enumerate} \item[(a)] is invariant to the ordering of the constituent jets in an input event $g$; \item[(b)] is invariant with respect to the equivalence relation $\simeq$ defined in \eqref{eq:equivalence}; \item[(c)] incorporates the dijet substructure of an event $g = g^1+g^2$. \end{enumerate} In Appendix~\ref*{app:classifier_description}, we describe how these properties can be satisfied using a customized convolutional neural network architecture with residual layers, or ResNet \citep{he2015}.
+We refer to the resulting classifier as the FvT classifier, and implement the FvT method with this choice throughout our numerical studies in Section~\ref{sec:simulation}.
+Beyond its use for background modeling, we also employ this classifier for the final dimensionality reduction map $\xi$ in equation \eqref{eq:signal_classifier_setup}.
+Choosing these two classifiers to have the same architecture is important in practice, since a classifier capable of learning the relevant features for signal extraction should also be capable of learning and then correcting those same features in the background model.